 Nature and Biology of antigens and super antigens.
 Structure and function of antibody molecule, Antigen - Antibody interaction.
-Major histocompatibility complex proteins and MHC restriction.
+Major histocompatibility complex proteins an.
 Transplantation.

 Antigen processing and presentation, Generation of humoral and cell mediated immune response.
 Complement system.
 Interleukins.
 Cytokine and their role in immune regulation.